cedowens/Spotlight-Enum-Kit/README.md

 All searches above are run against the Spotlight database instead of against the file system, which allows the checks to run without generating a TCC pop up to the user regardless of what TCC permissions Terminal does/does not have.

+**Reminder: During red team ops, if you are running a payload from the ~/Downloads directory (which is TCC protected) then any file you attempt to run from there (including these tools that check for TCC access) could generate a TCC popup if Terminal doesn't have TCC permissions for ~/Downloads already.
+So, it is recommended to operate from a non TCC protected directory (such as ~).**

 ## Detection
 - All of the Swift projects use the MDQuery API to perform these searches (no command line binaries used).
 These are the best for opsec.
 However, blue teams could leverage tools that hook into the Endpoint Security Framework and search for volumes of reads from the Spotlight database (/.Spotlight-V100/Store-V1/Stores...)